Nick Madrigal Preview, Player Props: Cubs vs. Reds

 Nick Madrigal At The Plate

-- Madrigal is batting .271 with 13 doubles, a triple, two home runs and 10 walks.
+- Madrigal is hitting .270 with 13 doubles, a triple, two home runs and 10 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.